Kaua‘i Phase I Environmental Site Assessments

 Unlike Maui, where sugar operations continued until 2016, Kauaʻi’s transition occurred earlier and more gradually.
 Some operations, such as those associated with Gay & Robinson in West Kauaʻi, continued on a smaller scale, but the era of large plantation dominance had effectively ended by the turn of the century.

-Importantly, this transition did not immediately lead to widespread redevelopment.
+Unlike more urbanized islands, this transition did not immediately result in widespread redevelopment.
 Many former plantation lands remained in agricultural use, were repurposed for ranching or diversified crops, or were left undeveloped.
-As a result, historical agricultural use remains highly relevant in present-day environmental assessments.
+As a result, historical agricultural land use remains highly relevant during Phase I ESA review.

 Līhuʻe and Nawiliwili: Kauaʻi’s Commercial and Industrial Core